 The [liberal] feminist perspective looks at the many similarities between the sexes and concludes that women and men have equal potential for individual development.
 Differences in the realization of that potential, therefore, must result from externally imposed restraints. from the influence of social institutions and values.
-The feminist view holds that so long as society prescribes sex roles and social penalties for those who deviate from them, no meaningful choice exists for members of either sex.6
+The feminist view holds that so long as society prescribes sex roles and social penalties for those who deviate from them, no meaningful choice exists for members of either sex.

-From this perspective, then, an individual is an attitudinal feminist if she favors the elimination of societally prescribed sex roles and the removal of any legal constraints that prohibit women from pursuing their potential for individual development just as fully as men do.7 An individual is a behavioral feminist if she engages in behavioral acts that reflect such beliefs-for example, joining organizations that espouse these beliefs, publicly advocating measures consistent with these beliefs, developing legislation or projects as an extension of these beliefs.
+From this perspective, then, an individual is an attitudinal feminist if she favors the elimination of societally prescribed sex roles and the removal of any legal constraints that prohibit women from pursuing their potential for individual development just as fully as men do.
+An individual is a behavioral feminist if she engages in behavioral acts that reflect such beliefs-for example, joining organizations that espouse these beliefs, publicly advocating measures consistent with these beliefs, developing legislation or projects as an extension of these beliefs.
 All measures examined in this chapter as evidence of feminist attitudes and/or behavior are consistent with this definition.

 There are several reasons for adopting a definition of feminism phrased in terms of liberal feminist beliefs.
-First, as the ideology of the National Organization for Women, the National Women's Political Caucus, and other major national feminist organizations, liberal feminism has become the dominant strain of feminism in this country.8 Second, because liberal feminism is the most moderate feminist ideology, adherence to its basic principles serves as a minimal criterion to assess whether an individual is a feminist.
-While feminists of other persuasions are likely to view the goals of liberal feminists as too limited and/or less significant than goals more central to their ideologies, in most cases they would not oppose most of the issue positions favored by liberal feminists.9 criteria in the allocation of rewards.
+First, as the ideology of the National Organization for Women, the National Women's Political Caucus, and other major national feminist organizations, liberal feminism has become the dominant strain of feminism in this country.
+Second, because liberal feminism is the most moderate feminist ideology, adherence to its basic principles serves as a minimal criterion to assess whether an individual is a feminist.
+While feminists of other persuasions are likely to view the goals of liberal feminists as too limited and/or less significant than goals more central to their ideologies, in most cases they would not oppose most of the issue positions favored by liberal feminists.

+However, the most important reason why a definition phrased in terms of liberal feminism seems appropriate is that it coincides closely with the definition of women's interests set forth in chapter 2.
+As suggested there, two elements are critical to an objective definition of the interests of women on policy issues dealing with women: (1) a broadening of the range of choices or options available to women, and (2) the removal of ascriptive criteria in the allocation of rewards.
 When the interests of women are defined objectively to include these elements, they coincide with most of the issue positions of the contemporary feminist movement-a movement dominated by a liberal feminist ideology.
 The use of measures congruent with a liberal feminist perspective allows a direct examination of the predispositions most relevant to assessing whether women candidates, if elected, might bring about greater representation of the interests of women.